iHawke/postman-basics/notes.md

 #### 💡 - Summary
 - Postman is a tool for dealing with APIs.
-- Postman cannot work with User Interfaces, click buttons and fill out forms.
+- Postman cannot work with User Interactions, such as: click buttons & fill out forms etc.
 - Postman is not a performance testing tool.
 - Postman can be used for security testing but has not been designed for this purpose.

-### Lesson 12 - Viewing existing orders
+### Lesson 12 - Viewing existing orders & REST behavior

 #### 💡 - Summary
 - Using the GET request method on the `orders` endpoint will give us a list of orders.